skkamau/DSA_DBIT_B/04_practical/01/README.md

 ### Questions

     Q1.
-Write a Python function to rotate a list n steps to the right.
+Write a Python function to rotate/reverse a list.

     Q2.
 Implement a stack using a list.
 Include push, pop, peek, and is_empty methods.